 As your child grows older, they will become more independent in managing their own health problems.
 They may already carry their own asthma inhaler or epi-pen for allergies.
 Regular visits to the doctor will allow the parent, child and doctor to discuss any concerns or issues that may become increasingly important in adolescence.
 It might be helpful for your child to have some time to speak to the doctor in private, allowing them to build a relationship that will help them deal with sensitive issues in future years.
 If they have been seeing a paediatrician, you might also wish to discuss the best time to make the transition to a family doctor.
 It is also important to know, though sometimes difficult for parents to accept, that as a child matures through adolescence, they are entitled to a growing amount of confidentiality in their relationship with their doctor.

 There are many helpful books and websites that address parents’ concerns and answer questions that pre-teens might have.
 Again, your doctor will be happy to point you in the right direction.
 Finally, don’t forget to enjoy sharing the new experiences that are around the corner as your child grows into a healthy and mature young adult!

-Dr Sarah Borwein practices at Central Health Medical Practice.
+Dr Sarah Borwein is a General Practitioner at Central Health Medical Practice.